Nullh/BeGooseDoCrime/Readme.md

 # Be Goose Do Crime

+## A Goose Based Mini RPG

 YOU are a goose.
 YOU love crimes.
-IT is the village fete weekend.
+It's the village fete weekend.
 Your flock is gonna bring the whole damn thing crashing down and honk over the ashes, spreading your beautiful wings and basking in a good time truly fucked up.
 By you.
 A goose.

 **PLAYERS**: create your GOOSE